 - Ten Kings

 - Revelation 17 describes ten powerful rulers.
 They are not kings because they have no kingdom yet.
 Still, they have the power needed to bring the Antichrist into world rulership which they do so they can rule openly with him.
-It appears that they accomplish this by keeping the coming Wormwood disasters secret and accentuate the resulting crisis.
+It appears that they accomplish this by keeping the coming Wormwood cataclysm secret and accentuate the resulting crisis.
 They also specifically cause the destruction of Mystery Babylon who is pictured as keeping the Beast at bay or out of power (riding him).
 These ten kings may be the Bible's confirmation of the infamous Illuminati, rumored to pull the strings of all the world rulers.

 - Time of Jacob's Trouble

 - See Great Tribulation.
 Note: the "Tribulation" and Great Tribulation are not the Bible's terms for the first and last halves of the 70th Week.
-There is only the Great Tribulation, or The Tribulation.
+There is only the Great Tribulation or The Tribulation.
 The first part of the 70th Week is called the "beginning of birth pains/sorrows" by Jesus.

 - Two Witnesses